vr-voyage/vrchat-glb-loader/README.md

 <img width="4096" height="2097" alt="Vket2026Summer-Last-3D-Mode-Loader" src="https://github.com/user-attachments/assets/58a41d5e-d2b7-4d9f-8337-84522e43f142" />

+That gimmick is a far better alternative to the very ugly UI that comes with this project.
-I highly recommend to use that gimmick if you want a simple 3D model loading gimmick in your world, that anybody can use.
+If you want a simple 3D model loading gimmick in your world, that anybody can use, give it a try !

+That tablet comes with a :
+* A node hierarchy view
-That tablet comes with a node hierarchy view, and a node inspector that can move, rotate and scale each node, while providing a simple (read-only for the moment) materials inspector.
+* A node inspector that can move, rotate and scale each node
+* A read-only materials inspector.

 All with synchronisation of URL and spawn point transforms.

 # About